-26 TAC §745.661: Smuggling of Persons; Trafficking of Persons; Invasive Visual Recording; Deadly Conduct; Terroristic Threat; Aiding Suicide; Tampering with a Consumer Product; Harassment by Persons in Certain Correctional Facilities;
+26 TAC §745.661: Smuggling of Persons; Trafficking of Persons; Invasive Visual Recording; Deadly Conduct; Terroristic Threat; Aiding Suicide; Tampering with a Consumer Product; Harassment by Persons in Certain Correctional Facilities; Harassment of a Public Servant; Violation of Protective Order; Robbery; Aggravated Robbery; Obstruction or Retaliation; Stalking; Prostitution (time-related); Aggravated Promotion/Online Promotion of Prostitution; Obscenity; Failure to Report

-Harassment of a Public Servant; Violation of Protective Order; Robbery; Aggravated Robbery; Obstruction or Retaliation; Stalking; Prostitution (timerelated); Aggravated Promotion/Online Promotion of Prostitution; Obscenity; Failure to Report b.
+- Licensed or Certified Child Care Operations: Criminal History Requirements (PDF) - Registered Child Care Homes and Listed Family Homes: Criminal History Requirements (PDF) - b.
 Describe how the Lead Agency notifies the applicant about their eligibility to work in a child care program.
 This description should detail how the Lead Agency ensures the privacy of background checks.
 Note: The Lead Agency may not publicly release the results of individual background checks.
 (98.43(e)(2)(iii)).
+Click or tap here to enter text. - c.
+Describe whether the state/territory has a review process for individuals disqualified due to a felony drug offense to determine if that individual is still eligible for employment (98.43 (e)(2-4).
+Click or tap here to enter text.